Finance (Asset Management) (MSc)Back

-This module aims to allow students to apply the skills and knowledge acquired in the MSc Asset Management modules to a research project.More Information
+Develop the applied technical and analysis skills required for research in finance and allow students to apply the skills and knowledge gained in the programme to a research report.More Information

 For full programme requirements, please refer to the University College Cork Academic Calendar hereBack to top